 What makes Moroccan bread different?

-Just like Moroccan cuisine, it is different yet very familiar.
+Called Khobz, Moroccan bread is kind of unique yet very familiar in taste and texture.
 Moroccan bread, or at least the recipe I am sharing with you today, is kind of a cross between focaccia and your classic country bread.

-Another difference resides in the fact that Moroccan bread does not require hours and hours of rising for it to be ready to bake.
-Remember, this is made and baked at home almost every day, and North-African women had to have a more practical approach when it comes to making bread.
+It’s a very simple and beginner friendly recipe.
+Moroccan bread does not require hours and hours of rising for it to be ready to bake.
+Remember, this is made and baked at home almost every day, and North-African women had to adopt a more practical approach when it comes to making bread.

 Therefore, this recipe only requires 45 mins to 1 hour to rise and be ready for the oven.